-The Court will hold a final approval hearing at 10:00 a.m. on May 18, 2023, at the United States District Court for the Northern District of California, San Francisco Courthouse, 450 Golden Gate Avenue, San Francisco, CA 94102.
+The Court will hold a final approval hearing at 10:00 a.m. on June 8, 2023, in San Francisco, Courtroom 11, 19th Floor, at the United States District Court for the Northern District of California, San Francisco Courthouse, 450 Golden Gate Avenue, San Francisco, CA 94102.
 The hearing may be moved to a different date or time without additional notice, so it is a good idea to check this website to confirm the details.

 At this hearing the Court will consider whether to approve the settlement, Class Counsel’s request for attorneys’ fees and expenses, and the service awards to the named Plaintiffs.
 If there are objections, the Court will consider them at this time.
 After the hearing, the Court will decide whether to approve the settlement.
 The Court’s decision may be appealed.

 No. Class Counsel will answer questions the Court may have.
 However, you are welcome to participate in the hearing at your own expense.
 If you send an objection, you do not have to participate in the hearing.
 As long as you submitted your written objection on time, to the proper address, the Court will consider it.
 You may also pay your own lawyer to participate, but that is not necessary.

 Yes.
 You may ask the Court for permission to speak at the final approval hearing.